coinfloor/java-library/README.md

 ## API

-For an explanation of the API calls and what they return, please see https://github.com/coinfloor/api.
+For an explanation of our API methods and what they return, please see our [API specification](https://github.com/coinfloor/API).

+### Numbers and scale

+All quantities and prices are transmitted and received as integers with implicit scale factors.
+For scale information, please see [SCALE.md](https://github.com/coinfloor/API/blob/master/SCALE.md).

 ## Licence